russmckendrick/blog/content/tunes/2023-10-02-listened-to-this-week/index.md

 title: "What did I listen to in week 39?"
 date: "2023-10-02"
 draft: false
-summary: "This week found me in a deeply entranced reverie, with the compelling rhythms of Depeche Mode reverberating in my ears.
-According to LastFM data, their profoundly stirring catalog took the crown as my most played artist, proving once again the immutable allure of their timeless synth-pop soundscapes."
+summary: "Immerse yourself in the timeless allure of Depeche Mode's synth-pop masterpieces.
+Their captivating rhythms will leave you captivated!"
 cover:
     image: "/img/weekly-tunes-023.png"
     relative: false